repobee/repobee-junit4/docs/install.rst

 ``repobee-junit4`` needs to operate *can* be provided on the command line, but I strongly recommend adding the absolute paths to the ``junit-4.12.jar`` and ``hamcrest-core-1.3.jar`` files to the config file.
 Simply append the following to the end of the configuration file.
+Here's a sample configuration.

 .. code-block:: bash

    [junit4]
    junit_path = /absolute/path/to/junit-4.12.jar
    hamcrest_path = /absolute/path/to/hamcrest-core-1.3.jar
+   reference_tests_dir = /absolute/path/to/reference_tests_dir

 .. important::